Tuesday, September 11, 2012

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

-This audio/visual Internet presentation developed by a New Yorker shortly after the attacks recaptures all of those experiences.
+This anniversary stirs abundant remembrance and reflection and many stirring pictorial and video items have appeared on the web and on Facebook.
+I still find this audio/visual Internet presentation developed by a New Yorker shortly after the attacks as one of the most powerful portrayals of those times.
 The sequence is ~15 minutes long and some of the images and sounds are quite disturbing, others are inspirational.
-You can use the browser View/Zoom function and adjust the scroll bar to enlarge the slide show if needed.
-(I've also added the link to this video to my sidebar.)
+Use the browser View/Zoom function and adjust the scroll bar to enlarge the slide show.